pto pta funding 8

 Teacher and Volunteer Appreciation and Awards

-Don’t worry about costs relating to recognizing deserving students, teachers, parents, volunteers, school administrators and staff or members of of the community.
+Don’t worry about costs relating to recognizing deserving students, teachers, parents, volunteers, school administrators and staff or members of the community.

-Costs associated with the giving a physical award, such as the frame, certificates, pins, etc. are fine to pay for with PTO money.
+Costs associated with giving a physical award, such as the frame, certificates, pins, etc. are fine to pay for with PTO money.

 Same with teacher appreciation decorations, food and beverages to put on a lovely appreciation event for staff and PTO volunteers.